 - 1. Ask the analyst for identification. - 2.
-Notify coordinator and facilities licensing specialist that a licensing analyst has come to your room. - 3.
-Introduce the analyst to the rest of the staff. - Allow access to children's records (have them sign the Classroom Confidential File Review Log). - 5.
+Notify your coordinator that a licensing analyst has come to your room. - 3.
+Introduce the analyst to the rest of the staff. - 4.
+Allow access to student's records (have them sign the Classroom Child Record Review Log). - 5.
 Allow access to staff records ("Blue" Licensing File). - 6.
 Be available to the analyst for an exit interview. - 7.
 In the event you are at risk of receiving a violation, immediately notify your coordinator.

 Originals of all reports and documents left by the analyst should be placed in a site licensing file and copies sent to your coordinator.
-The coordinator will forward a copy of paperwork to the facilities licensing specialist for action and filing in the department's central licensing file.
+The coordinator will forward a copy of paperwork to the central office CDS for action and filing in the department's central licensing file.